• About

 1. It’s caused by a smallpox-like virus

 Monkeypox is caused by a virus of the same name that is closely related to smallpox, which has now been eradicated from the planet.
 Both are members of the Orthopoxvirus genus in the family Poxviridae.
 Monkeypox was first discovered in 1958 when outbreaks of a disease-causing pox were discovered in monkeys held in captivity for research.
-It was first seen in humans in 1970 in the Democratic Republic of the Congo (DRC) and it is now endemic in Central and West Africa.
+It was first seen in humans in 1970 in the Democratic Republic of the Congo (DRC), and it is now endemic in Central and West Africa.

 RelatedPosts

-In 2020, the World Health Organization (WHO) reported 4,594 suspected cases of monkeypox, including 171 deaths (case fatality ratio of 3.7%).
+In 2020, the World Health Organisation (WHO) reported 4,594 suspected cases of monkeypox, including 171 deaths (case fatality ratio of 3.7%).
 They are described as suspected because confirmation requires PCR testing, which is not easily available in endemic areas.

 2. It causes pustules all over the body

 Symptoms normally appear between five and 13 days after infection, although it can take up to 21 days for them to appear.
 Early symptoms include fever, headache, muscle ache, backache, swollen lymph nodes, chills and exhaustion.
 Once the fever has appeared, a rash tends to erupt, concentrated on the face, hands and feet before spreading to other areas of the body.
 It can spread to the inside of the mouth, the genitals and the cornea.
-The rash progresses until it forms a scab which falls off, and in some cases, large sections of skin can drop off the body.
+The rash progresses until it forms a scab, which falls off, and in some cases, large sections of skin can drop off the body.

 Although symptoms often ease within a month, one in ten cases can be fatal.
 Children are particularly susceptible.